Void-Stag/GitHub-Project-Wiki/docs/fyp-note-armadillo/Introduction.md

 # Introduction

-For my Final Year Project @ university, I chose to develop a note taking web app with This project utilised:
+For my Final Year Project @ university, I chose to develop a note taking web app with:
 - **Flask**
 - **SQLite**
 - **HTML**
 - **CSS**
 - **Python**

-- **Jinja2 (part of Flask)**
+As part of the Flask framework, there are several packages utilised to build and bridge the UI and Database together.
+The most notable packages are:
+- **Jinja2**
+- **Werkzug**